Kameleon 2

 Hielke Klinkhamer (Koen van der Donk) and Sietse Klinkhamer (Jos van der Donk), also identical twins, born 6 March 1988.
 It follows the twins as they try to raise money for their sick friend Marieke.

 It is a sequel of De Schippers van de Kameleon, with these same characters and actors.
-In 2021, it was followed by sequel De Kameleon aan de ketting.
+In 2021, it was followed by a sequel De Kameleon aan de ketting.